Predictive Analytics in Logistics and Supply Chain Management Software

 Inventory management

 Allocating resources where they are really needed is one of the key benefits of predictive analytics in the supply chain.
 Alibaba, Amazon, DHL, and other shipping companies use smart sensors and RFID codes to track their freights and vehicles en route.
-This enables them to know which order is where and the ETA for each delivery.
-It also ensures there are no jams at depots, as truck arrivals and departures can be intelligently scheduled.
+It enables them to know which order is where and the ETA for each delivery.
+It also ensures there are no jams at depots, as truck arrivals and departures can be intelligently scheduled, demonstrating the relevance of predictive analytics in logistics.

 Maintenance scheduling